99degree/minigbm/README.md

 > ls /usr/android-ndk-r27d/prebuilt/vndk/  \
 > v30  v31  v32  v33  v34

+_OR_ if your NDK is located at /usr/share/android-ndk-r27d/ then you can add meson option as below:
+>    meson -Dndk_include=/usr/share/android-ndk-r27d/ ...

+_AND_ vndk has to be in this arrangement:
+> SOME_FOLDER/android-ndk-r27d/prebuilt/vndk/v34

 To start compile, type below or just directly checkout my tree:
 >  git clone -b main --depth 6 https://android.googlesource.com/platform/external/minigbm \
 >  cd minigbm \